 2.2.1 Tissue microarray construction

-Representative samples of endometrial carcinomas from our Vancouver cohort were cored (0.6 mm) in duplicate and arrayed as described previously (A. Talhouk et al. (2015)).
+Representative samples of p53abn endometrial carcinomas from our Vancouver cohort were cored (0.6 mm) in duplicate and arrayed as described previously (A. Talhouk et al. (2015)).
 CROSS CANADA COHORT?
 TMAs were cut at WHAT thickness for immunofluorescence.
+At least two cores were sampled from each tumor.

 2.2.2 Multiplex immunofluorescence

-TODO.
+Two multiplex immunofluorescence panels were constructed consisting of the following antibodies (1) (CD3, CD8, FOXP3, CD20, CD79a, and (2) (PD1, PDL1, IDO1, CD8, CD68).
+For each immunofluorescence panel, optimal staining parameters were determined as single stains and validated in the multiplex.
+Once stained, TMAs were imaged using (###).

 2.3 Computational analysis